XRaise blog

 Notion’s main advantage is flexibility.
 It gives startups one workspace for documentation, planning, and lightweight operations.

-This makes Notion a strong fit for fast-changing teams that need structure without adding too many tools too early.
+This makes Notion useful for fast-changing teams that need structure without adding too many tools too early.

 Where Notion falls short